meinanolis/Zemismart-Switch-Modification/README.md

 endon
 ```

 Use the LED connectetd to GPIO00 to indicate the state of the PIR.
-Helps for maintaining.
+Helps maintaining.

 ```
 on Bewegungsmelder#State do